 ONLINE TRAVEL SCHOOL PROGRAM

-If you are thinking about starting a travel career or if you are already working in the travel industry, our Online Travel Agent program will have you career ready in 12 months or less!
+If you are thinking about starting a travel career or if you are already working in the travel industry and want to upgrade your knowledge and skills, our Online Travel Agent program will have you career ready in 12 months or less!

 All tourism travel program modules are delivered using a dynamic web-based learning platform which allows personalized, flexible learning at your convenience.
 The tuition fees outlined below include all required textbooks and reference materials as well as support from your program instructors.